 You can just sit back, relax and concentrate on the sights you’re seeing and the experience you’re having.
 And that’s not a bad thing at all.

-The Cons Of Travelling In A Guided Group
+The Cons Of Group Guided Tours

 I want to be honest on my blog.
 There are of course downsides to travel in general and there will have to be a few related to group travel, too.
 So I’ve tried to wrack my brains and come up with a few negatives for guided travel to present a balanced argument: